Volunteer Income Tax Assistance (VITA)

 Finally, if a SMU Law student completes the tests for 8 hours and works 22 hours in the field, then 30 hours

 (22 field + 8 training/tests) will be awarded.

 A student may attend any site listed on the SMU VITA Site List during the day and time associated with the particular site.
 Remember that site positions have a limited number of computers available each day and will be closed when filled.

-If a student has requested a certain site location/time and can not attend, he/she MUST phone: 214-768-2761 or email Lynn Moubry: [Lmoubry@smu.edu] AND the VITA site coordinator BEFORE such non-attendance.
+If a student has requested a certain site location/time and can not attend, he/she MUST phone the VITA site coordinator BEFORE such non-attendance or call Lynn Moubry at 214-768-2761 or email Lynn Moubry: [Lmoubry@smu.edu].
 This will give the site time to find a possible replacement.